Botanical Name: Narcissus jonquilla

 Paperwhite Narcissus is easy to force into bloom indoors.
 The bulbs do NOT need to be placed in cold storage to bloom.
 Paperwhite bulbs begin to grow as soon as they are planted, with fragrant flowers appearing in 4-6 weeks.

 The clusters of small, white flowers last about 3-4 weeks.
-Plants often need staking to stay upright.

 Origin: Asia and Southern Europe